Kandlakoya

 Kandlakoya is a village in Medchal district in Telangana, India.
 It falls under Medchal mandal.
 There is a junction of Outer Ring Road, Hyderabad passing through the village.
 Kandlakoya is 11 km from Suchitra Center and 6 km from Kompally Cross Roads.
 Sai Geetha Ashram is also located here.
+The largest gated community in the area is Sanjana's Courtyard.